peterhinch/micropython-micropower/README.md

     def single_ended(self):               # Pullups have separate control return (self.ah is not None) and (self.al is not None)
 ```
+A driver with extra features can be found in the file micropower.py

 # Pyboard modification